115 Comments

 I stopped listening to NPR years ago.
 Why?
 I had moved from Washington, D.C. to a rural area of the Northeast.
 Three times in a row, when I got in my car & turned NPR on, they were talking about "trans" people.
 The last time it was a sympathetic report on a convicted murderer who wanted a sex change operation, on the taxpayer dime.
 I said, "That's it!
 I'm done!" and I never listened to them again.

 In fact, there are no trans people around here.
 I've been here 11 years now and never met a single one.
 People have other issues.
 But NPR is in a 'bubble' that imagines whatever their cause du jour is, that the universe must trained to revolve around it.
-They're like an immature college student who converts to an extreme cult.
+They're like an immature college student who converts to a cult.
 They can't shut up about how the cult is the most important thing in the world.
-Then they wonder why their friends stop listening.
+Then they wonder why their friends start abandoning them.

 Wake up bubble-people.
 Every day Americans face difficulties or tragedies that have nothing to do with "trans."
 We respect and defend the right of transsexuals to live a productive life in peace.